Customization APIs

 Saved Filter Create

-This POST method adds a new custom filter to a customer's collection of saved filters.
+The Saved Filter Create POST method adds a new custom filter to your collection of saved filters.

 HTTP Request